twitter/cloudhopper-commons/Readme.txt

 Cloudhopper, Inc.
 Commons Remote FileSystem Library
 --------------------------------------------------------------------------------

-Cloudhopper Commons RFS supports copying and moving files to remote filesystems which are usually located on remote systems.
-Various protocols are supported such as FTP, SSL FTP, Secure FTP, and possibly more in the future.
+Cloudhopper Commons RFS supports copying and moving files to remote filesystems Various protocols are supported such as FTP, SSL/TLS FTP, Secure FTP, and possibly more in the future.
 Each is configured with a simple URL-based syntax.
 Authentication is supported for each protocol.

 SFTP
 --------------------------------------------------------------------------------